monowai/flockdata.org/fd-integration/README.md

 fd-integration
 ========

-Shared integration components used across the FlockData processing stack
+Common integration components used across the FlockData processing stack